uavpal/beboptwo4g/README.md

 ## Requirements
 *Hardware:*
 - Parrot Bebop 2 drone
-- Parrot Skycontroller 2 (Skycontroller 2P with the black joysticks is not yet supported!)\
+- Parrot Skycontroller 2 (Skycontroller 2P with the black joysticks is in [Beta](https://github.com/uavpal/disco4g/issues/18#issuecomment-402980602))\
 Note: the softmod will not work with the classic Skycontroller, which was sold with the Bebop 2 in special bundles.\
 ![Skycontroller Classic is not supported by the softmod](https://uavpal.com/img/sc1.jpg)

 - [Huawei E3372 4G USB modem](https://consumer.huawei.com/en/mobile-broadband/e3372/specs/) and SIM card\
 Note: there are different Huawei E3372 models available - please read [this FAQ entry](https://github.com/uavpal/beboptwo4g/wiki/FAQ#e3372models) before buying to ensure your mobile network operator is supported.
-- USB OTG cable (ca. 5-10 cm recommended)
+- USB OTG cable (Micro USB 2.0 Male to USB 2.0 Female, ca. 5-10 cm)
 - Mobile device/phone with Wi-Fi tethering and SIM card (for best performance, use the same operator as the USB modem's SIM card)
 - PC with Wi-Fi (one-time, required for initial installation)